Kermejegan

-Kermejegan (کرمجگان) (Note: Also romanized as Karmejegān, Kermajegān, and Kermejgān; also known as Garmachegān, Harmajehgān, and Karamjakan) is a village in, and the capital of, Kermejegan Rural District of the Central District (Note: Formerly Nofel Loshato District, renamed Kahak District, and again renamed the Central District of Kahak County) of Kahak County, Qom province, Iran.
+Kermejegan (کرمجگان) (Note: Also romanized as Karmejegān, Kermajegān, and Kermejgān; also known as Garmachegān, Harmajehgān, and Karamjakan) is a village in, and the capital of, Kermejegan Rural District in the Central District (Note: Formerly Nofel Loshato District and then Kahak District) of Kahak County, Qom province, Iran.

 Demographics

 Population

-At the time of the 2006 National Census, the village's population was 1,643 in 506 households, when it was in Kahak Rural District of Qom County.
+At the time of the 2006 National Census, the village's population was 1,643 in 506 households, when it was in Kahak Rural District of Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) in Qom County.
 The following census in 2011 counted 1,408 people in 464 households.
-The 2016 census measured the population of the village as 3,082 people in 1,001 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 3,082 people in 1,001 households, the most populous in its rural district.

-After the census, the district was separated from the county in the establishment of Kahak County and renamed the Central District.
-Kermejegan was transferred to Kermejegan Rural District created in the district.
+In 2021, the district was separated from the county in the establishment of Kahak County and renamed the Central District.
+Kermejegan was transferred to Kermejegan Rural District created in the same district.